Learn How To Forgive To Free Your Heart And Expand Your Soul.

 If we jump too quickly to develop a broader 360-degree perspective before we’ve told our story or felt our feelings, we risk not entirely forgiving.

-When we bypass the story and emotions, there’s a significant risk of denying and turning away from how we feel because it feels so uncomfortable.
+When we bypass the story and emotions, we risk denying and turning away from how we feel because it feels uncomfortable.
 We may stay in pain if we jump to forgiveness without touching the hurt and telling our story.

 We don’t transform hurt by turning our back on it; we transform it by being with it and allowing ourselves to feel it fully.

-The journey of forgiveness is the ultimate spiritual practice.
-When we can come to a place where we notice our heart is open, we truly have experienced the miracle of grace.
+The journey of learning how to forgive is the ultimate spiritual practice.
+When we can come to a place where we notice our hearts are open, we truly have experienced the miracle of grace.

 If you feel called, please comment below.
 Our community would love to hear from you!